yashhere/tufte.yashagarwal.in/content/posts/2016-10-09-virtualenv.md

 All these commands above will install the packages globally.
 But that's not what is desired. <code>virtualenv</code> comes to our rescue here.

 #### Virtualenv
-<code>virtualenv</code> solves a very specific problem; it allows multiple python projects that have different and often conflicting dependencies, to coexist on same system.
+<code>virtualenv</code> solves a very particular problem; it allows multiple python projects that have different and often conflicting dependencies, to coexist on the same system.

-<code>virtualenv</code> solves this problem by creating differet isolated development environments for your projects.
-An environment is a folder which contain everything, your project needs to work properly.
+<code>virtualenv</code> solves this problem by creating different isolated development environments for your projects.
+An environment is a folder which contains everything; your project needs to work properly.

 #### Installing virtualenv
 By default, if you install <code>virtualenv</code> using <code>pip</code>, it will use system's default python to create virtual environments.
 To overcome this problem, we will install <code>virtualenv</code> using ubuntu package manager.